 David Sternberg, LICSW

 Mr. Sternberg is the founder and director of DC Talk Therapy.
 He provides individual counseling to adults of all ages, but he has a special interest in working with young adults (20s and 30s).
 Trained in CBT, he helps his clients manage feelings of anxiety and depression that often come from navigating the turbulent period between college and middle age.
 Mr. Sternberg has written extensively on the challenges young adults face and has been interviewed by several media outlets, including Good Morning, America; The Washington Post, and match.com.
-He has been a practicing therapist since 2001.
+He has been a practicing therapist in DC since 2001.

 Mr. Sternberg received his master’s degree in clinical social work, with honors, from Florida State University, and his B.A. from the University of Rochester (NY).

 Mr. Sternberg offers early morning and daytime therapy hours.
 To schedule an appointment, please call 202.588.1288.